Mariners playoff contention ‘a possibility,’ but player development remains top priority, GM Jerry Dipoto says

 The regression of the powerhouse Astros, the Angels’ discombobulated roster/farm system, the A’s payroll deficiencies and the Rangers’ plan to rebuild should help the Mariners in the AL West.

-But they haven’t operated like an organization on the verge of success.
+But the Mariners haven’t operated like an organization on the verge of success.
 They’ve made a handful of low-cost moves this offseason — signing starting pitcher Chris Flexen and reliever Keynan Middleton and trading for reliever Rafael Montero.

 “It has been a slow-to-develop offseason market, particularly at the top of free agency, but that hasn’t really been a focus for us,” Dipoto said. “ … You’re starting to see a lot of players with recognizable names coming off the board, especially in the bullpen.
 Those are generally names where we’ve been connected.”

 Though the roster is filled with club-controlled potential talent, there are question marks.
-Only No. 1 starter Marco Gonzales, third baseman Kyle Seager and to some extent right-handed pitcher Kendall Graveman are proven long-term MLB performers.
+Only No. 1 starter Marco Gonzales, third baseman Kyle Seager and, to some extent, right-handed pitcher Kendall Graveman are proven long-term MLB performers.

 “We continue to be connected to free agents we think can make us better, and specifically we would like to add a little bit more depth to that bullpen, if that’s possible,” Dipoto said.